whiskey-2/Solar-Car-Front-Suspension/README.md

 # Solar Car Front Suspension
 The McMaster Solar Car Front Suspension assembly and my role in it's contribution as a Suspension and Dynamics Subteam member

-## Engineering Overview: Role in Front Assembly Team
+## Engineering Overview: Role in Front Suspension Team

 As a member of the Suspension and Dynamics subteam, my primary responsibilities included the design, analysis, manufacturing, and optimization of the vehicle’s suspension and driving dynamics.
 My contributions were critical during the front suspension system's early design and manufacturing phases.
 ### Key Contributions: